meta-flutter/flutter_embedded/README.md

 ### TOOLCHAIN_DIR
 This is the directory of the installed toolchain.
 The default value used is "${CMAKE_SOURCE_DIR}/sdk/toolchain".
 When the toolchain is built, it's installed to this directory.
+If TOOLCHAIN_DIR is not set, it will build the toolchain.

 ### TARGET_SYSROOT
 This is the location of the target sysroot.
 The default value is "${CMAKE_SOURCE_DIR}/sdk/sysroot".
 One approach would be to download target image such as a Raspberry Pi image, and mount it.
 Setting TARGET_SYSROOT to the rootfs directory.